zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

     :::

-2. Install Zowe CLI if you are configuring secure credential storage on a Ubuntu z/Linux operating system.
+2. If you are configuring secure credential storage on a Ubuntu z/Linux operating system, install Zowe CLI.

     For all other platforms (RHEL), continue to the next step.